anywhichway/reasondb/README.md

 Cursors are asynchronous to simplify integration with third-party storage engines that may already return data asynchronously.
 Asynchronous cursors will also simplify the creation of client/server based applications.

-Most cursors do not store all permutations of combinations on data required to form a row resulting from a query.
+Most ReasonDB cursors do not store all permutations of data required to form a row resulting from a query.
 Instead, they encapsulate a light-weight cross-product engine that given an offset will assemble the row on the fly.
 See http://phrogz.net/lazy-cartesian-product.
 The cross-product engine in ReasonDB can also handle join restrictions.

 The cross-product approach has two values:

 1) It dramatically reduces the amount of memory required to represent large result sets.

 2) A result set can be returned faster.

 As side effect of the above is that it is not currently possible to know the actual number of rows in a cursor without doing additional computation to determine which rows are excluded as a result of join restrictions.